serenity-is/docs/api/dotnet/Serenity.Net.Web/Serenity/ScriptCulture/ScriptCulture.md

 # ScriptCulture constructor (1 of 2)
 **namespace:** *[Serenity](../../README.md#serenity-namespace)*   **assembly**: *[Serenity.Net.Web](../../README.md)*

-Creates a new instance of the class using CurrentCulture
+Initializes a new instance of the [`ScriptCulture`](../ScriptCulture.md) class using CurrentCulture.

 ```csharp
 public ScriptCulture()